rahulbarmann/SpellForge/README.md

 **SpellForge** is a turn-based, 2-player wizard dueling game where players battle using NFT spell cards.
 Defeat your opponent to win Shards, but beware – losing means sacrificing a spell from your collection.
 Use Shards to forge powerful new spells and climb the ranks in this strategic, high-stakes magical showdown.

-🛠️ Built using Stackr's SDK, NextJS, Web3Auth, Wagmi and Viem.

 ## 🧐 How Does It Work?

 SpellForge is an exciting turn-based wizard dueling game that combines strategy, collection, and blockchain technology.
 In this 2-player game, wizards face off using their unique collection of spell cards, represented as NFTs.